jeffgortmaker/pyblp/docs/examples.rst

 The parameters seem to have been estimated reasonably well.

 In addition to checking that the configuration for a model based on actual data makes sense, the :class:`Simulation` class can also be a helpful tool for better understanding under what general conditions BLP models can be accurately estimated.
-Additionally, it is used extensively in pyblp's test suite.
+Simulations are also used extensively in pyblp's test suite.